Dev-eloper-here/Dev-eloper-here/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...# 👋 Hi there, I’m Dev

-🎓 First-year B.Tech Physics student at Delhi University
+🎓 First-year B.Tech  student at Delhi University
 💻 Building **DevXcode** — a mobile-optimized cloud IDE with AI code completion
 📚 Passionate about workflow automation, privacy, and documentation
 🚀 Exploring cloud platforms, GitHub branding, and AI-powered coding tools